 Providing access to this huge collection is a priority for the NFSA.
 We may never be able to publish everything in our collection online, because we don’t own copyright for most of it (including the best-known films, TV and radio programs, or music), but we are constantly expanding the ways in which you can explore a curated selection.

 We welcome you in person

 We can’t wait until we can receive visitors to our heritage building in Canberra, once we reopen to the public on 1 August 2020.
 We’ve missed you in the months since we had to close our doors.

 On 1 August we are opening a new interactive space – Hive – where you can discover more of our collection and the people who look after it.

-Since August 2018 we’ve hosted popular exhibitions such as Heath Ledger: A Life in Pictures, The Dressmaker Costume Exhibition, Carriberrie and Game Masters: The Exhibition.
+Since August 2018 we’ve hosted popular exhibitions such as Heath Ledger: A Life in Pictures, The Dressmaker Costume Exhibition, Carriberrie, Game Masters: The Exhibition and Australians & Hollywood.
 Some of these exhibitions also go on to tour, taking our collection out on the road to new audiences around metropolitan and regional Australia.

-And in the past 12 months, an additional 17,183 people have attended a special screening in Arc cinema or an event at the NFSA.
+And in the past 12 months to July 2020, an additional 17,183 people have attended a special screening in Arc cinema or an event at the NFSA.
 Thousands more every year visit our site to learn about the collection as part of school groups.

 We are always open online